Radiologic Science program

 Flexibility to find your fit

 Much of the core coursework in the Radiologic Sciences is the same across all four programs, so you don’t need to know your path on day one.
-Also, the strength of your core course training and earning a bachelor’s degree will provide you the opportunity to continue to advance in your career as you grow within your profession.
+Students will eventually choose one of the four Radiologic Science programs offered at UWL.
+The strength of your core course training and earning a bachelor’s degree will provide you the opportunity to continue to advance in your career as you grow within your profession.

 Nationally-accredited programs